OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 - Inserts new notes and comments into base tables
 - Processes in chunks if there is much data (>1000 notes)
+- Validates data integrity (checks for notes without comments)
-- Updates last update timestamp
+- Updates last update timestamp (executed in same connection as insertion to preserve integrity check result)
 - Cleans temporary files

 #### Code Example: Data Integration Process